• Monday – Thursday: 8:00am – 5:00pm

 • Can cause severe pain and problems for your pet

-Pets need regular dental cleanings to increase quality and length of life and:
+Pets need regular dental cleanings AND full mouth radiographs to increase quality and length of life and:

 • Allows us to chart dental disease over time